 He moved towards the stairs and headed up, marvelling at the fact that none of the boards creaked under his feet.
 He checked several rooms, bedrooms and bathrooms long unused and shook his head sadly that such a beautiful house had been denied love and attention for so many years.

 When Chakotay opened the last door, he knew immediately that this had been Kathryn's childhood bedroom.
 Something about it just spoke to him of her.
 He eased the door open and then stopped dead.

 Kathryn lay curled up on her bed, obviously asleep.
-She lay on top of the bedcovers, shrouded in a large, faded dressing gown, her old uniform in a heap on the floor.
+She lay on top of the bedcovers, shrouded in a large, faded dressing gown, the clothes she'd obviously been issued by the prison in a heap on the floor.
 Chakotay quietly crossed over to her and studied her for several minutes, shaking his head sadly.